collectiveacuity/pocketLab/README.rst

 Commands
 --------

+:init: creates a local lab server, scheduler and database
-:home: creates a project home in working directory
+:create: [project name] creates a project architecture in working directory
+:home: [project name] changes working directory to project root

 :list: report a list of project resources of a given type **#TODO**
 :add: downloads image and files for a project component **#TODO**
 :remove: remove a specific project resource **#TODO**